Zach LaVine Next Team Odds: Where Will Bulls Star Play After NBA Trade Deadline?

 Fact Checked by Pat McLoone

-IllinoisBet.com – your source for Illinois online casinos - broke down the odds on where LaVine will be playing when that date comes and goes, with a host of championship contenders vying for the two-time All-Star’s services.
+IllinoisBet.com – your source for Illinois online casinos - broke down the odds on where LaVine will be playing when that date comes and goes.
+The team with the shortest odds might come as a surprise.

 Zach LaVine Next Team?